zakski/Project-Indiana/project-starform/docs/papers/references/RefList.md

 # List of Academic References

+## Extra-Solar Planetary Systems: A Microcomputer Simulation

+- Cameron, A.G.W., 1962.
+The formation of the sun and planets.
+Icarus, 1, pp.13-69.
+- Dole, S.H., 1964.
+Habitable planets for man.
+- Larson, R.B., 1969.
+Numerical calculations of the dynamics of a collapsing proto-star.
+Monthly Notices of the Royal Astronomical Society, 145(3), pp.271-295.
+- Larson, R.B., 1972.
+The Evolution of Spherical Protostars with Masses $0\ cdot\, 25\,{M} _ {\ odot}\,\ text {TO}\, 10\,{M} _ {\ odot} $.
+Monthly Notices of the Royal Astronomical Society, 157(2), pp.121-145.
+- Cameron, A.G.W., 1973.
+Accumulation processes in the primitive solar nebula.
+Icarus, 18(3), pp.407-450.
+- Goldreich, P. and Ward, W.R., 1973.
+The formation of planetesimals.
+The Astrophysical Journal, 183, pp.1051-1062.
+- Van de Kamp, P., 1974, June.
+A Study of Barnard's Star.
+In Bulletin of the American Astronomical Society (Vol. 6, p.
+306).
+- Gatewood, G., 1976.
+On the astrometric detection of neighboring planetary systems.
+Icarus, 27(1), pp.1-12.
+- Harrington, R.S., 1977.
+Planetary orbits in binary stars.
+The Astronomical Journal, 82, pp.753-756.
+- Bodenheimer, P. and Black, D.C., 1978.
+Numerical calculations of protostellar hydrodynamic collapse.
+In IAU Colloq.
+52: Protostars and Planets (Vol. 1, pp. 288-322).
+- Cameron, A.G.W., 1978.
+Physics of the primitive solar nebula and of giant gaseous protoplanets.
+In IAU Colloq.
+52: Protostars and Planets (Vol. 1, pp. 453-487).
+- Greenberg, R., Hartmann, W.K., Chapman, C.R. and Wacker, J.F., 1978.
+The accretion of planets from planetesimals.
+In IAU Colloq.
+52: Protostars and Planets (Vol. 1, pp. 599-620).
+- Heppenheimer, T.A., 1978.
+On the formation of planets in binary star systems.
+Astronomy and Astrophysics, 65, pp.421-426.
+- Pollard, W.G., 1979.
+The Prevalence of Earthlike Planets: Although a rough estimate can be made of how many Earthlike planets might exist in the universe, the possibility that life has actually evolved on them cannot be calculated even in principle.
+American Scientist, 67(6), pp.653-659.
+- Cox, L.P. and Lewis, J.S., 1980.
+Numerical simulation of the final stages of terrestrial planet formation.
+Icarus, 44(3), pp.706-721.
+- Wetherill, G.W., 1981.
+The formation of the Earth from planetesimals.
+Scientific American, 244(6), pp.162-174.
+- Asimov, I., 1981.
+Extraterrestrial civilizations.
+New York: Crown Publishers, c1979., 1.
+- Greenberg, R., Weidenschilling, S.J., Chapman, C.R. and Davis, D.R., 1984.
+From icy planetesimals to outer planets and comets.
+Icarus, 59(1), pp.87-113.
+- Schorn, A. Ronald, 1985.
+VB8B: Brown Dwarf Or Planet.
+Sky & Telescope, p.
+126.
+- Boss, A.P., 1985.
+Collapse and formation of stars.
+Sci.
+Am.;(United States), 252(1).

 ## Computer Simulation of the Formation of Planetary Systems
 - Poincaré, H., 1911.
 Leçons sur les hypothèses cosmogoniques.
 Paris: A. Hermann et fils, 1911.